harshi251/Creating-own-Iterator/README.md

 # Iterator-replica
-Create your own iterator.Replica of range.
+Create your own iterator(TMRangeIterator).Its like the Replica of range.